 IMPORTANT: This pattern download consists of ONE 8½” x 11″ sheet.
 You must print the PDF file at 100%.
 DO NOT SCALE to fit the page.
-There is a sale box on the page to insure your printout is to scale.
+There is a scale box on the page to insure your printout is to scale.
+The page prints landscape.

 - Cut out the pattern along the solid line.